IP Guidance

 Advance notice of final disposition Advance Notice will be given prior to final disposal and provides an opportunity for arguments/amendment, if the Board considered the patent to be cancelled.
 Same as on the left

 Who is appellant and who is appellee.
 The appellant is the opponent who lost the opposition.
 Always, the JPO is the appellee.
 A person who is dissatisfied with the decision may appeal.
 Thus, the appellant is either the invalidation petitioner or the patentee.
-The Patent Office cannot be the defendant in an invalidation case that is an inter-partes proceeding.

 Official Fees JPY 16500 +JPY2400 per number of target claims JPY 49500 +JPY5500 per number of target claims